-We will use our computer-based analytics tools to enable us to capture whole populations of your financial data, including payroll and journal entries.
+We will use our computer-based analytics tools to enable us to capture whole populations of your financial data, in particular journal and payroll entries.
 These tools:

-- help identify specific exceptions and anomalies which can then be subject to more traditional substantive audit tests; and - give greater likelihood of identifying errors than random sampling techniques.
+- ► Help identify specific exceptions and anomalies which can then be subject to more traditional substantive audit tests. - ► Give greater likelihood of identifying errors than random sampling techniques.

-We will report the findings from our process and analytics work, including any significant weaknesses or inefficiencies identified and recommendations for improvement, to management and the Joint Governance Committee through our usual processes.
+We will report the findings from our process and analytics work, including any significant weaknesses or inefficiencies identified and recommendations for improvement, to management and the Joint Governance Committee by exception.